 Count Scarlioni: Good.

-The Doctor tries to deliberately - not to mention directly - invoke this in "The Vampires of Venice" when surrounded by said vampires:
+- The Doctor tries to deliberately not to mention directly invoke this in "The Vampires of Venice" when surrounded by said vampires:

-Eleventh Doctor: Tell me the whole plan!
+The Doctor: Tell me the whole plan!

-[The vampires simply hiss at him]
+[the vampires simply hiss at him]

-Eleventh Doctor: One day that'll work...
+The Doctor: One day that'll work...

-Parodied in "The Lodger" when Craig, the ordinary guy the Doctor is lodging with, begins to tell the Doctor all his fairly modest ideas for how the call centre he works at can streamline effectively and what he wants to do with his life out of the blue, before realizing out loud that he's telling all of this to a complete stranger.
+- Parodied in "The Lodger" when Craig, the ordinary guy the Doctor is lodging with, begins to tell the Doctor all his fairly modest ideas for how the call centre he works at can streamline effectively and what he wants to do with his life out of the blue, before realizing out loud that he's telling all of this to a complete stranger.
 Obviously referring to the countless maniacs who like to monologue at him, the Doctor assures him that he's not the first.